4 rescued after seaplane crashes into pier in Queens: FDNY

 An aircraft was reported down near Powells Cove Blvd and 158th St. shortly after 3 p.m.

-The single-engine plane struck a concrete pier but was not considered a fire hazard, officials said.
+The single-engine Cessna plane struck a concrete pier in Whitestone which belongs to the Beechhurst Beach Club.

+The crash happened close to a children's play set, though there were no reports of any injuries on the ground.

 The FDNY said two people were rescued from the wreckage by a good samaritan who witnessed the crash while riding on a personal watercraft.